d-a-v/gputainer/README.md

   - answer yes / no / no / no / X  (insecure, testing)
   - restart gdm / lightdm.

-- Configure Apptainer users by updating `/etc/subuid` and `/etc/subgid`
+- [This is no longer necessary](https://github.com/apptainer/apptainer/releases/tag/v1.1.0-rc.1) Configure Apptainer users by updating `/etc/subuid` and `/etc/subgid`

   A helper is provided: